Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes thirty days in a row with a new blog post.
-This one took about 2 hours to prepare (including the time spent on the post-processing).
+This blog past makes forty-six days in a row with a new blog post.
+This one took about two hours to prepare.
 Please remember …

 Please Remember